Chekanov's dichotomy in contact topology: Contact coisotropic submanifold

-\begin{dfn} A submanifold of $N$ of a contact manifold $M$ is called {\it infinitesimally displaceable} if there exists a function $H: M \to \R$ such that for any point $x \in N$, contact vector field $X_H(x) \notin T_xN$.
-It is exactly the same way to define a submanifold of a symplectic manifold to be infinitesimally displaceable after replacing contact vector field with Hamiltonian vector field. \end{dfn}
+To end this section, we want to address the following point.
+Usually Legendrian submanifolds are viewed as analogues to Lagrangian submanifolds in symplectic topology.
+However, we use the following concept to illustrate that, to some extent, pre-Lagrangian submanifolds are closer to Lagrangian submanifolds than Legendrian submanifolds.

-\begin{ex} It is a well-know fact that any compact symplectic coisotropic submanifold is {\it not} infinitesimally displaceable.
-In particular, any compact Lagrangian submanifold is {\it not} infinitesimally displaceable.
-On the contrary, any compact Legendrian submanifold is infinitesimally displaceable simply by flowing along Reeb vector field for sufficiently small amount of time. \end{ex}
+\begin{dfn} A submanifold $N$ of a contact manifold $(M, \xi)$ is called {\it infinitesimally displaceable} if there exists a function $H: M \to \R$ such that for any point $x \in N$, the contact vector field $X_H(x) \notin T_xN$. \end{dfn}

-Dimension of Legendrian submanifolds lies in such an awkward position that whether including Legendrian submanifolds into the category of contact coisotropic submanifolds or not varies depending on individual's taste (and as we have proved, based on our definition, any Legendrian submanifold is contact coisotropic).
-However, symplectic people may debate via the well-known fact demonstrated in Example \ref{ex-inf-dis} that Legendrian submanifolds do not follow the characterization of infinitesimal displaceability (so they are not like Lagrangians to some extent).
-Though we stick to our taste, the following result does show pre-Lagrangians are more like Lagrangians from this characterization.
+\begin{ex} Any compact Legendrian submanifold is infinitesimally displaceable simply by flowing along a Reeb vector field for a sufficiently small amount of time.
+This is in sharp contrast to the well-known fact that any Lagrangian submanifold is {\it not} infinitesimally displaceable (cf. Proposition 4.8 in \cite{Ush14}). \end{ex}

 \begin{lemma} Any compact pre-Lagrangian submanifold is not infinitesimally displaceable. \end{lemma}